 Provide information on all solar rebates and incentives available

-Part of the more instant savings that come with buying solar include the local and federal rebates and incentives.
-By including these in your proposal, it may be the extra push they needed to believe in the economic validity of agreeing to your proposal.
+Part of the more instant savings that come with going solar include local and federal rebates and incentives.
+Including these in your proposal could be the extra push they need to believe that your proposal makes economic sense.

 Offer Multiple Design and Financing Options